ilbrigz/chatapp-org/README.md

 create a .env file
 add the following lines
-replace the url with what you own localdb you can also replace the secret
+replace the url with what your own localdb you can also replace the secret

 MONGO_URI="mongodb://localhost/chat-app-2"